AmirCrljenkovic/Portfolio-Technoberg/README.md

-# 🌐 Technoberg Development - Portfolio Website
+# 🌐 Technoberg – Enterprise IT voor MKB - Portfolio Website

-Welcome to the **Technoberg Development** portfolio website.
+Welcome to the **Technoberg – Enterprise IT voor MKB** portfolio website.
 This site showcases the expertise, projects, and client reviews of the Technoberg Development team, built to represent our skills and dedication to building the future with code.

 ---